Pooling and Semantic Shift: The Fundamental Challenges in Long Text Embedding and Retrieval

-Both cases may yield similar local cumulative differences, yet their global semantic structures, and thus their impact on pooling and retrieval, differ drastically.
-Purely local measures cannot distinguish coherent progression from topic mixing, nor can they capture how far the sentence set spreads in the embedding space.
+This Local Semantic Evolution shows where sentences gradually move away from earlier ones in a coherent direction.
+However, purely local measures cannot distinguish coherent progression from topic mixing, nor can they capture how far the sentence set spreads in the embedding space.
 Since semantic dilution (Theorem~\ref{thm:semantic-dilution}) depends on the global diversity of sentence embeddings, a more complete definition must incorporate both local and global information.